 The NMC Music Education Awards

-As in previous years, the 2013 Awards are being organised with the support of and assistance from Music Mark and Paritor.
-We are grateful to the Music Education Council for their renewed support and sponsorship of the Awards.
+As in previous years, the 2013 NMC Music Education Awards were organised with the support of and assistance from Music Mark and Paritor.
+NMC are grateful to the Music Education Council for their renewed support and sponsorship of the Awards.
+See the full report for the 2013 awards here: www.nationalmusiccouncil.org.uk/index.php?page=2013-awards

 Previous Awards Reports